-You always have the right to access your personal information.
-In some of the services, direct access is possible and, when necessary, our Customer Care team can assist you and deliver a copy of the personal information we have of you.
+You always have the right to access your personal information .
+In most of the services, direct access is possible, and when necessary, our Customer Care can assist you and deliver a copy of the personal information we have of you.
 You have the right to know what information pertaining to you has been collected, what this information is used for, and the parties, if any, that it has been disclosed to.
 To verify your identity in order to carry out your request, we may have to ask for additional information.

 According to law, you have the right to refuse profiling and automated decision-making.
-Polar does not do the type of profiling the law refers to.
+We may do categorising of data when, for example, targeting marketing messages to you with your consent.
+However, that type of profiling has no significant effects on you, so it does not qualify as profiling as defined e.g. in the General Data Protection Regulation of the EU 2016/679 (GDPR).
 We also do not make any automated decisions about you or your behaviour.
-You can also request that the handling of your information be restricted, also when you have prohibited the handling of your information and the assessment of the legal basis for the handling of your information has not been completed.
+You can also request that the handling of your information be restricted , also when you have prohibited the handling of your information and the assessment of the legal basis for the handling of your information has not been completed.